-- Proposal 1: Elect as directors the three nominees named in the attached Proxy Statement, each to serve for a three-year term expiring in 2025. - Proposal 2: Approve, on an advisory basis, the compensation of our Named Executive Officers. - Proposal 3: Ratify the appointment of KPMG as our independent auditor for the fiscal year ending June 24, 2023. - Proposal 4: Approve the amended and restated 2019 Incentive Plan.
+- Proposal 1: Elect the two nominees named in the attached Proxy Statement to the Board, each to serve for a three-year term expiring in 2025. - Proposal 2: Approve, on an advisory basis, the compensation of our Named Executive Officers. - Proposal 3: Approve, on an advisory basis, the frequency of future advisory votes on the compensation of our Named Executive Officers. - Proposal 4: Ratify the appointment of KPMG as our independent auditor for the fiscal year ending June 29, 2024. - Proposal 5: Approve our amended and restated 2019 Incentive Plan. - Proposal 6: Approve the amendment and restatement of our Certificate of Incorporation to declassify our Board and make certain other changes.